Academics at the Women's College

 In 1899, Notre Dame was the first Catholic college for women to bestow baccalaureate degrees—and we've been leading the way in women's education ever since.

-When you enroll here, you become the latest in a long line of Notre Dame women whose academic excellence and drive to transform the world stretches back more than 100 years.
+When you enroll here, you become the latest in a long line of Notre Dame women whose academic excellence and drive to transform the world stretches back 120 years.
 Our graduates use the education they get here as as a lens to magnify their ideas into action—whether that be a research paper, theater performance or inner-city tutoring.

 Your studies at Notre Dame can focus on many topics, but arching over all is the position that our University is a center for the study of the liberal arts.
 That means we encourage our students to investigate a broad number of subjects, including art, history, languages, literature and philosophy.